semanticClimate/semanticclimate-community-article/README.md

     - Evaluation, reporting, and feedback
   - Values
     - Knowledge justice and knowledge equity
+    - Inclusion
+    - Feminism
   - Organogram
-  - Similar activities and communities in academia and the climate space?
+  - Similar communities, projects, organisations in academia and the climate space?
+Typology.
+List what we know about and categorise (table).
-- Our community activities and instuments and mechanisms:
+- Our community activities and polcies / tools: Doing community.
+(700 words)
+  - Activities
     -  Hackathons
-  -  Open Notebook Science
     -  GitHub
     -  Open channels
     -  Schools and young people
-  -  ECR scientsist
+    -  ECR scientists
     -  The grey revolution
     -  Being global
+    -  Taking care
+  -  Polcies / tools
+     -  Code of conduct
+     -  Open Notebook Science
+- Who is the community
+  - Numbers:
+  - Impact: qualitive and quantative
 - Chronology of community activities (2000 words)
   - of #sC community activies; categorised by types (hackathons, workshops, schools, community science); deposit events in confident doi system; log in WBCloud and make timeline.
   - of Feb 2024 India Tour
--

-- Code of conduct
+- What are we doing with community
   - How software is made
   - Citizen science vs community science
-- UNESCO: OER, Open Science
+  - UNESCO: OER, Open Science, what's next
-- UN IPCC Publishing: Blind spots
+  - UN IPCC Publishing
-- Our community activities:
-  -  Hackathons
-  -  Open Notebook Science
-  -  GitHub
-  -  Open channels
-  -  Schools and young people
-  -  ECR scientsist
-  -  The grey revolution
-  -  Being global
-- Who is the community
- - Numbers:
- - Impact: qualitive and quantative
+  - The role of research libraries: Copyright and the criminalisation of reading

 - S.R.
 Ranganathan and 19C/20C to 21C knowledge systems
 - AI and Open Science
 - Definitions